 Supreme Court won’t block districts drawn for partisan gain

+In two politically charged rulings, the Supreme Court dealt a huge blow Thursday to efforts to combat the drawing of electoral districts for partisan gain but put a hold on the Trump administration's effort to add a citizenship question to the 2020 census.

-The Supreme Court says federal courts have no role to play in policing political districts drawn for partisan gain.
+On the court's final day of decisions before a summer break, the conservative justices ruled that federal courts have no role to play in the dispute over the practice known as partisan gerrymandering.
 The decision could embolden political line-drawing for partisan gain when state lawmakers undertake the next round of redistricting following the 2020 census.

-The justices said by a 5-4 vote on Thursday that claims of partisan gerrymandering do not belong in federal court.
-The court's conservative, Republican-appointed majority says that voters and elected officials should be the arbiters of what is a political dispute.
+Voters and elected officials should be the arbiters of what is a political dispute, Chief Justice John Roberts said in his opinion for the court.

 The court rejected challenges to Republican-drawn congressional districts in North Carolina and a Democratic district in Maryland.